martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 There are three important differences when comparing this process to distillation.

 1. **Training Data** - Distillation usually assumes access to the original training dataset.
-In model extraction settings the training data is generally unknown to the attacker.
+In model extraction settings the training data is unknown to the attacker.
 2. **Access to Victim Model** - Distillation assumes (and often leverages) full white-box access to the internals of the model.
-On the other hand, model extraction has only black-box access to the victim model with only the output labels and/or the model’s confidence scores.
+On the other hand, attackers have only black-box access to the victim model (only the output labels or confidence scores for a given query).
 3. **Goal** -  Distillation aims to transfers knowledge from a big model to a small model, but there is no such requirement in model extraction.

 ### How much do these attacks cost?